- This event has passed.

 Challenging behaviors come from old traumas, neurological limitations, and the appropriate urge to survive.
 Based on the most recent research, approximately 26% of children in America experience trauma before the age of four (Statman-Weil).
 All children, including children who have experienced trauma, benefit from classrooms with strong social and emotional strategies in place.
 In every early childhood setting, there is likely to be one or more children who have experienced trauma, and the teacher will not necessarily know who these children are, or of the details of the trauma they have endured.

-Pre-K teachers and other professionals supporting young children will benefit from attending this session.
-There will be time to get your questions answered after Rachel’s presentation.
+Pre-K teachers and other professionals supporting young children will benefit from watching this recorded session.

 About the Presenter